U.S., India partnership targets arms and AI to compete with China

 On Monday, Sullivan and Doval participated in a Chamber of Commerce event with corporate leaders from Lockheed Martin Corp, LMT.N Adani Enterprises ADEL.NS and Applied Materials Inc. AMAT.O

-While India is part of the Biden administration's signature Asian engagement project Indo-Pacific Economic Framework (IPEF), it has opted against joining the IPEF trade pillar negotiations.
+While India is part of the Biden administration's signature Asian engagement project Indo-Pacific Economic Framework (IPEF) on supply chains, clean energy and anti-corruption, it has opted against joining the IPEF trade pillar negotiations.

-The initiative also includes a joint effort on space and high-performance quantum computing.
+The new initiative also includes a joint effort on space and high-performance quantum computing.

 ((trevor.hunnicutt@tr.com; +1 (332) 219 1571; twitter.com/TrevorNews; Reuters Messaging: trevor.hunnicutt.thomsonreuters.com@reuters.net))